Yi Jing (I Ching WG) - The Book of Changes

 Cuì

-Gathering, Condensation (Lake over Earth); element: Metal; month: 8; opp.
+Gathering, Bringing together (Lake over Earth); element: Metal; month: 8; opp.
 26 inv.
 46 mutual 53; associations: thicket, conglomeration, consolidation

 46